Aloe Vera - Aloe barbadensis &

 Optimal Soil & Fertilizer Needs

 Aloe vera plants prefer well-draining soil that is a mixture of sand, perlite, and peat moss.
 It is critical to avoid soil that retains excessive moisture, as this can cause root rot.
-Allow the soil to dry completely between waterings.
 Instead, make or buy a well-draining potting mix, or ideally use our specialized succulent potting mix soil for aloe vera that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your succulent to thrive.

 In terms of fertilizer, aloe succulents do not require a lot of nutrients.
 They can be fertilized once a year in the spring with a balanced fertilizer (NPK) of 5-10-5 in ratio.
 It is important not to over-fertilize the aloe plant, as this can lead to root burn.